7J647/Note-Taker/README.md

 ## Contributing

-With thanks to instructor Jonathan Watson and his team of TAs and to Josh Furlin for providing tutoring on this project.
+With thanks to instructor Jonathan Watson and his team of TAs (especially Phil!) and to Josh Furlin for providing tutoring on this project.
 And to "Stanman" for subbing and getting us all set up on Heroku.